Brady Lake, Ohio: Education

 Brady Lake is part of the Kent City School District, which it has been a part of since 1959.
 Prior to that time Brady Lake operated its own school district, the Brady Lake Local School District, with all students attending a small schoolhouse.
 The school later served as an early "model school" for teachers in training at the new Kent State Normal School from 1913 through the 1920s.
 A new building opened in 1923, named for Emma Williard, who donated for the building's construction.
 Williard School initially served students in grades 1–11, but later in the 1920s, high school students were sent to Theodore Roosevelt High School.
 After merging with the Kent City Schools in 1959, Williard School functioned as an elementary school for grades 1–6 until it was closed in 1978.

 Culture

 Prior to 2007, the town celebrated a festival called Captain Brady Day each summer.
 It was first held in 1972 as a way to bring all residents around the lake, both in the village and in Franklin Township, together.
-It was canceled in 2007 due to lack of volunteers.
+It was canceled in 2007 due to lack of volunteers, but revived in 2026.
 The Lake Brady Association disbanded in 2008, which was the main organizer.
 For the last several years, the village had organized a festival, car show, and flea market get-together called the Muskrat Jamboree.
 It was held annually in the summer at the baseball fields by Brady Lake Road.